CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 treatment pending confirmation; the cancelled-project population treatment remains an open business ruling for the client.

 **Solution staging.** Where an immediate reporting need preceded the target-state product capability, I separated the short-term delivery path from the long-term design.
-I used an Excel reporting template as the interim solution, built on existing ERP outputs and defined target inputs.
-The long-term design kept contract-specific target maintenance in the product rather than embedding it in customer-specific SQL.
+An Excel reporting template is used as the interim solution, built on existing ERP outputs and defined target values.
+The long-term design keeps contract-specific target maintenance in the product rather than embedding it in customer-specific SQL.

 The same reporting-unit and governance framing applies directly to several further KPIs that depend on this master calculation.
 The framing itself —